TriKro/rsb-content/part3-generative_market_research/experience-sampling.md

 ### Preparation
 - Carefully phrase the question.
 - Make sure the answering process takes no more than a minute.
 - Plan how often you want to send alerts - how many times a day and distribution over the days.
-Be careful with the frequency.
-If the behavior doesn’t happen in the time between alerts, the questions can be nagging very quickly.
+Be careful that the frequency doesn't lead to the perception of being nagged.
+If the user hasn't completed the behavior, another alert may create an undesirable affect."
 - Choose your medium of contact - SMS, phone, email, app, etc.
 - Plan how to collect the data - a spreadsheet is common.
 - Decide how many participants you want and start recruiting as soon as possible.